 004: Stage Bondian Action

 I start Thunderball casino events with a brief baccarat demonstration, dealing hands played by Bond and Largo.
 I do the same for Hold Em’ Poker, Roulette and Craps.
 After brief explanations, guests feel safe to try games that are new to them.
-I’m sure a few of them are left inspired to try out online casino games, like the selection offered by Vera&John (ベラジョン ), for themselves.
+My friend sent me this go wild review that he told me I should try and make everyone play tonight, not realizing we were playing live casino games instead of mobile games.
+It’s probably a good job that I didn’t suggest it as we’re not playing online casino games and it doesn’t quite fit with the James Bond theme.
+That’s one to play for another day I think.

 Later, a conspirator sits opposite me at roulette.
 The amount I bet on red or black is matched on the other color by my secret partner, accompanied by our recitation of book or movie dialogue and our raised eyebrows.
 At 2:1 payouts, we break even (unless the wheel hits zero) so our gambling is for show.
 Big crowds of onlookers try to guess what is happening between us combatants!
 Being Bond is better for your guests than just attending a mere Bond party.